 - a trained artist who has honed these skills over decades

 - an instructor who will explain exactly what he or she is doing at each step and talk about his/her thought processes.

 - a well-developed pedagogy (method of delivering the instruction) that is designed for maximum success based on research and the input of a trained educator.

 My daughter, Nicole, and I developed Drawing Secrets Revealed years ago and it’s been a true meeting of the minds.
 Together, we’ve created a drawing program that is designed for the non-artist and built from the ground up.
 No huge leaps where all of a sudden, you’re expected to do F when you’ve only learned A, B, and C. We’ve taken years to refine and tweak and improve this program based on my art knowledge and experience and her training as an educator.

 How Is This Coaching Program Structured?

-Each section builds on the previous sections, so you would register for Section 1, then go at your own pace through all four lessons, and once you have turned in all the assignments and received my critiques, you will be able to sign up for the next section on the last lesson page of your section.
+Each section builds on the previous sections, so I strongly recommend you register for Section 1 first, then go at your own pace through all four lessons.
+Once you have turned in all the assignments and received my critiques, you will be set up to get the most out of the next section in the course.
 You take as long as you need with each lesson to really absorb it and turn in your homework to me when you’re ready.
 You’ll receive your critique back within a few days in most cases (if it’s longer, I’ll let you know) so you go into the next lesson with that feedback and insight.

 Here are some examples of students’ progress through the entire program with the benefit of critiques for each lesson.
 I use a photograph of Hollywood actress, Gene Tierney, to show students’ overall progress from the first lesson to the last.